Save time, money, fuel, and the environment by using online services.

 What is the Credit Union Routing and Transit Number (R&T) and why is it important?

 The R&T number for MidWest America FCU is 274973141.
 This number is used to identify MidWest America from all other Financial Institutions.
-Each Financial Institution has their own R&T#.
-You might say it is their own unique address.
-The Credit Union "routing number" is like an electronic address that delivers your electronic deposits or withdrawals to the Credit Union.
+Each Financial Institution has their own Routing and Transit #.
+You might say it is their own unique address that delivers your electronic deposits or withdrawals to/from the Credit Union.

 There are a number of occasions when you would need to know this number: